Anthrax (American band): Musical style, influences, and legacy

-Anthrax has been influenced by a variety of music, including classic rock and hard rock acts as Rush, Cheap Trick, AC/DC, Kiss, Queen, Thin Lizzy, Boston and Journey, all of whom the band had covered on its EP Anthems.
-Their other influences include heavy metal bands such as Deep Purple, Black Sabbath, Iron Maiden, Judas Priest, Accept, Motörhead, Exodus, UFO, Saxon, and Raven, as well as hardcore punk bands such as Bad Brains, D.R.I., Suicidal Tendencies, and GBH.
+Anthrax has been influenced by hard rock bands such as Rush, Cheap Trick, AC/DC, Kiss, Queen, Thin Lizzy, Boston and Journey, and also heavy metal bands such as Deep Purple, Black Sabbath, Iron Maiden, Judas Priest, Accept, Motörhead, Exodus, UFO, Saxon, and Raven.
+They were also influenced by hardcore punk bands such as Bad Brains, D.R.I., Suicidal Tendencies, and GBH.
 Anthrax is a member of the "big four" of thrash metal with Metallica, Megadeth and Slayer, and often credited as one of the first bands of the genre to emerge from the East Coast, along with Overkill and Nuclear Assault.
 The band has been credited for laying the groundwork for rap metal and nu metal.
 According to Nielsen SoundScan, Anthrax sold 2.5 million records in the United States from 1991 to 2004, and 10 million worldwide.

-Anthrax has influenced multiple bands such as Pantera, Sepultura, Cannibal Corpse, Testament, Slipknot, Death Angel, Korn, Limp Bizkit, 311, Papa Roach, Avenged Sevenfold, Killswitch Engage, Children of Bodom, Sevendust, Terror and Insane Clown Posse.
+Anthrax has influenced multiple bands such as Pantera, Sepultura, Cannibal Corpse, Testament, Slipknot, Death Angel, Korn, Limp Bizkit, 311, Papa Roach, Avenged Sevenfold, Killswitch Engage, Children of Bodom, Sevendust, Terror, and Insane Clown Posse.
+In 2016, the staff of Loudwire named them the 14th best metal band of all time.

 Anthrax has been known to reference or draw influences from numerous sources in popular culture.
 "I Am the Law" is about the comic book character Judge Dredd.
 The title track to the album Among the Living is based on the Stephen King novel The Stand, in particular the character of villain Randall Flagg, while "A Skeleton in the Closet" is based on King's novella Apt Pupil and "Efilnikufesin (N.F.L.)" pays tribute to actor and original Saturday Night Live cast member John Belushi.
 The song "The Constant" is based on an episode of Lost.

 The band, for a period of time, used a caricature of a bald man's face as a mascot; he was colloquially christened the "Not Man".
 The face itself comes from a rubber kids toy called "Magic Monster".
+In May 2026, the band revived the "Not Man" with a cameo appearance in their single "It's for the Kids".